Jumpaku/cyamli/cyamli-docs.md

 ### Options

 * `-help[=<boolean>]`, `-h[=<boolean>]`  (default=`false`):
-  shows description of list subcommand
+  shows description of list subcommand.

 * `-schema-path=<string>`  (default=`""`):
   if specified then reads schema file from the path, otherwise reads from stdin.